- Governance > Whistleblower Policy

 In addition to the U.S. FCA, a number of U.S. states and other countries also have false claims legislation with similar penalties that work to discourage fraud perpetrated against local governments.

 Any reports of potential bribery or corruption will be considered confidential unless disclosure is required by law.
 U.S. federal law protects “whistleblowers” who report, in good faith, these types of issues, and the law prohibits retaliation against such individuals.
 Employees should follow their business unit’s reporting procedures when making reports.
-In the U.S., the toll-free Ethics & Compliance helpline (1-800-345-1642) is available to employees, members, patients, business partners, and network providers to make anonymous reports.
-Ribera Salud employees may e-mail: firstname.lastname@example.org and Operose Health employees may e-mail: email@example.com.
+In the U.S., the toll-free Ethics & Compliance helpline (1-800-345-1642), Ethics Point portal (https://www.centene.ethicspoint.com) and Compliance Mailbox (email@example.com) are available to employees, members, patients, business partners, and network providers to make anonymous reports.
+Operose Health employees may e-mail: firstname.lastname@example.org.